dcoldeira/ESP32-IoT-Weather-Station/README.md

 # ESP32 IoT Weather Station

-This is a weather station project that uses an ESP32 WROOM 32D board and a BMP180 sensor to measure temperature and pressure, and displays the data on a web-based dashboard.
-The project can be expanded to include other sensors like humidity or wind speed in the future.
+This is a project to build a weather station using the ESP32 microcontroller and various sensors.
+It is designed to collect data on temperature, pressure, and altitude, and transmit it wirelessly to a server for display and analysis.

 ## Features